xytis/GURPS/Campaigns/Ravnica/07_3_najwa.md

 --"Najwa, it is a pleasure to see you",- he kisses your hand and gestures to sit in an armchair across a small round table.

-He lands on the other side of said table and places his hands cassualy on the armrests.
+He lands on the other side of said table and places his hands casually on the armrests.

 --"How are you holding up, Najwa?",- his fangs glimmer in the flickering light